-So, with lots of you Bang2writers out there resolving to write a novel this new year, then – here’s my top tips on getting yours written, edited AND out there!
+So, with lots of you Bang2writers out there resolving to write a novel then, here’s my top tips on getting yours written, edited AND out there!
 Enjoy …

 DYK?
 Writing a novel is HARD!
 Le duh.
-The good news is, there’s a plethora of help online to get us through the process and B2W is no different.
-Here’s some of the most-hit articles on this site dealing with the many ways, reasons, mistakes and other things we writers have to deal with when diving into our drafts:
+The good news is, there’s a plethora of help online to get us through the process.

-Once upon a time, writers had only one real way “in” to publishing: usually via an agent and a so-called “traditional” deal.
+Once upon a time, writers had only one real way “in” to publishing … via an agent and a so-called “traditional” deal.

 But this has changed in recent years.
 Authors now have gained more choice on their routes to publishing, thanks to new technology like the Kindle, plus platforms like blogs, Twitter and Facebook to find their audiences.
 The “indie author”, just like the indie filmmaker, has arrived!